SeUniVr/RestTestGen/README.md

 strategyClassName: MassAssignmentSecurityTestingStrategy
 ```

-### 3️⃣ Building and running RestTestGen
+### 3️⃣ Building and running RestTestGen/DeepREST
 You can build and run RestTestGen in three ways: either within a Docker container, on your machine with Gradle, or on your machine within the IntelliJ IDEA IDE.

+We recommend to build and run DeepREST with Docker, which perfectly synconizes the Java and Python components.

-#### Docker
+#### Docker (RestTestGen)
 Requirements: Docker.
 For further information, see the [REQUIREMENTS.md](REQUIREMENTS.md) file.

 To build and run RestTestGen with Docker, follow these steps:
 1. Build the image with: `docker build -t rtg .`
-2. Run the container from the image with: `docker run --rm -v ./:/app --network host rtg`
+2. Run the container from the image with: `docker run --rm --network host -v ./apis/:/app/apis/ -v ./rtg-config.yml:/app/rtg-config.yml rtg`

-> If Docker raises an error about the relative path `./`, please replace the relative path with an absolute path to the RestTestGen's source code, for example `docker run --rm -v /my/absolute/path/to/resttestgen:/app --network host rtg`.

 > The Docker container will only include Java 11 and Gradle 8.14, without Python.
 If your authentication or reset scripts rely on Python, we recommend running RestTestGen directly on your machine using Gradle.
 However, in upcoming versions of RestTestGen, we aim to provide a more comprehensive container that includes additional dependencies, such as Python, to better support authentication and reset scripts.

+#### Docker (DeepREST)
+Requirements: Docker.
+For further information, see the [REQUIREMENTS.md](REQUIREMENTS.md) file.

+To build and run DeepREST with Docker, follow these steps:
+1. Build the image with: `docker build -f DeepREST.dockerfile -t deeprest .`
+2. Run the container from the image with: `docker run --rm --network host -v ./apis/:/app/apis/ -v ./rtg-config.yml:/app/rtg-config.yml deeprest`

 #### Gradle
 Requirements: Java 11.
 For further information, see the [REQUIREMENTS.md](REQUIREMENTS.md) file.